cstro0/enterprise-it-cybersecurity-lab/Phase 1: Active Directory Setup (Windows Server 2022 + Windows 10)/README.md

 ---

-## 2. Set Permissions
+### <ins>Set Permissions</ins>

-a.
-Right-click the Sales Data folder and click Properties -> Security -> Edit -> Add
+1. Right-click the Sales Data folder and click Properties -> Security -> Edit -> Add
-b.
-Add Sales Users security group.
+2. Add Sales Users security group.
 Apply the default perms as they appear (Read & Execute)
-c.
-Add Sales Managers security group.
+3. Add Sales Managers security group.
 Apply the permissions to Write and Modify
-d.
-Share the Folder With the Network
+4. Share the Folder With the Network

 Because we applied the permissions to security groups, any user added to a security group will inherit those same permissions.